sdiehl/wiwinwlh/tutorial.md

 Interpreters
 ============

-The lambda calculus forms the theoretical and pracitcal foundational for many languages.
+The lambda calculus forms the theoretical and practical foundation for many languages.
 At the heart of every calculus is three components:

 - **Var** - A variable